Colonoscopy

 The gold standard for colon cancer screening

 A colonoscopy is considered the “gold standard” of all screening methods.
-Unlike many screening methods, a colonoscopy allows for the examination of the entire colon.
-In addition to providing the most thorough examination, it also allows for the detection of polyps and their removal within one procedure.
+Unlike many screening methods, a colonoscopy is a prevention strategy that allows for the examination of the entire colon and the removal of polyps within one procedure.
 For some other screening methods, the ability to remove polyps is not available, and if the test returns positive for polyps, you will likely need a colonoscopy.
 You can schedule a colonoscopy at your local GI Alliance office.
 A regular colonoscopy just might save your life.
 If you would like to know more about how to get a colonoscopy, contact GI Alliance today.

 This is the second that Dr. Youseff performed my endoscopy/colonoscopy.
 I would recommend him and the facilities he uses to anybody!!
 The first one was in Richland Hills, this one in Mansfield.
 Excellent customer service from the time I walked in the door, until I was wheeled out...
 I have been an RN for 38 years and I was impressed!!!
 An Awesome experience, both times.